 LETTERING

 All varsity coaches or sponsor must create lettering policies for each sport or activity.
 However, the coach or sponsor must communicate the lettering policy with the Putnam County Activities Director(s) before the start of the season.
-It is also the responsibility of the coach or sponsor to have a parent/student meeting where all rules and policies are communicated to the parents and students.APPEARANCE
+It is also the responsibility of the coach or sponsor to have a parent/student meeting where all rules and policies are communicated to the parents and students.

+The school "letter" is awarded to students earning them in various school activities.
+The following general rules apply to the awarding of school letters:

+The student awarded a school letter must be a good school citizen.

+The student must be recommended by the sponsor or coach of an activity.

+Individuals must complete activities scheduled unless prevented by unavoidable reason.

+A student will be awarded one chenille letter.
+If the individual qualifies in other activities he/she will be awarded a qualifying certificate in those activities.

+A school letter may be awarded for scholarship by

+earning a 3.5 grade point average for the year in academic classes

+earning an "I" rating in a district contest or festival or an "I" or "II" at the state level;

+earning the state farmer degree.

+APPEARANCE

 The student shall be neat and clean at all times and project a wholesome image.
 Grooming and appearance is at the discretion of the individual sponsor/coach.
 The wearing of hats is not allowed inside any building or before/after a school sponsored event.
 Students are also not permitted to wear any piece of clothing that is an advertisement for any form or type of alcoholic beverage or tobacco product.